elgentos/parser/README.md

 - `getStatistics(*string $message)`
 Creates a human readable array, fun fact; you could create csv output which you can then parse.

-## Todo

-- turn into objects
-Give some rules and create objects
-- add stories for common tasks
-Create stories which will import files so you can start working right away